Diamond v. Chakrabarty: Impact

 In the decades following the Supreme Court's ruling, commentators have classified Diamond v.
 Chakrabarty as an important legal decision, particularly with respect to the patent laws and the biotechnology industry.
 In 2018, Time identified the decision as one of 25 important moments in American history, with Professor Gerardo Con Diaz remarking that the decision allowed "inventors at private and public institutions alike to obtain patents for genetically modified organisms — from plants and animals for laboratory research, to many foods available in supermarkets today" and allowed biotechnology firms to protect their developments in new ways.
 Writing for IP Watchdog on the decision's 30th anniversary, Gene Quinn called the decision a "turning point for the biotech industry" and praised the Court's ruling as "emblematic of the need for an expansive view of what is patentable subject matter."
 Likewise, the Biotechnology Innovation Organization praised the decision as being "instrumental in spurring the creation of a dynamic and flourishing biotech industry."
-Nature similarly noted that, at least according to industry participants, “without Diamond v.
-Chakrabarty, commercial biotechnology based on recombinant DNA technologies would not exist today.”
+Nature similarly noted that, at least according to industry participants, "without Diamond v.
+Chakrabarty, commercial biotechnology based on recombinant DNA technologies would not exist today."

 However, the Supreme Court's ruling has also attracted some criticism from scholars who believe the Court extended patent law in a way that Congress did not authorize.
 Writing in the Ohio State Law Journal, Frank Darr criticized the Court's decision as containing "serious interpretive problems" and "reflect[ing] a policy choice" by the majority rather than a neutral legal analysis.

 Further criticisms

 George Mason University's Center for Intellectual Property and Innovation Policy has pointed out that, in the wake of Diamond v.
 Chakrabarty, the courts have continued to affirm the right of biotech industry developers to continue to claim ownership of altered biological life, while clarifying some limits in Mayo v.
 Prometheus and AMP v.
 Myriad.
 The Center has expressed concern over what may be interpreted as judicial activism, with this ambitious legal thrust in advance of Congressional ability to thoughtfully consider appropriate legislation.

 While cases subsequent to Chakrabarty have provided some safeguards, such as forbidding the patenting of "limited DNA sequences," concerns have arisen that these safeguards do not go far enough, and that "biopiracy" of the human genome could take place, especially in an era of global health crisis demanding a rapid pharmaceutical response.
 A legal collaboration at the University of Pittsburgh suggests that it "is a stretch" to label such presumptuous genomic editing as outright slavery.
-However, in view of the fact that such editing in its most contemporary form may include the insertion of what has been termed by the industry as an entire "operating platform," concerns may continue.
+However, as such editing in its most contemporary form may include the insertion of what has been termed by the industry as an entire "operating platform," concerns may continue.